ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2014-11-16-do-women-take-the-scenic-route.md

 ![plot of chunk journey_route_ggplot](/figures/journey_route_ggplot-1.png)

+But it's much interesting to see this superimposed over a map of NYC using `ggmap`

 {% highlight r %}
+# Set the centre of the plot

 centre <- c(
   lon = mean(stns$lon),
   lat = mean(stns$lat)
   )

+# Use the aesthetically pleasing stamen maps

 nymap_stamen_to <- get_map(
   location = centre,